jmlee337/discord-tournament-bot/.github/ISSUE_TEMPLATE/2-Feature_request.md

 ---
 name: Feature request
-about: You want something added to Nicolet's Discord Tournament bot.
+about: You want something added to Nicolet's Netplay Tournament Suite.
 labels: 'enhancement'
 ---